Ben Lummis: 2004–2005: One Road

-Three months after the release of his album, Lummis suddenly left his record label Sony BMG under mutual disagreement.
-Many music industry observers stated that the move was interesting, as Lummis had held the top spot on the albums and singles chart simultaneously for more than a week with strong sales, but was dropped by his label nevertheless.
+Three months after the release of his album, Lummis left his record label Sony BMG after a mutual disagreement.
+Many music industry observers stated that the move was interesting, as Lummis had held the top spot on the albums and singles chart simultaneously for more than a week with strong sales, but he was dropped by his label nevertheless.

-2006–2007: Independent Music and Pop's Ultimate Star
+2006–2007: Independent music and Pop's Ultimate Star

 Having taken a career break following his debut album and departure from Sony BMG, Lummis released the single "Gotta Move" in 2006, independently and exclusively through his personal website.
 Although well received by fans, the single was unable to chart as its sales were online only and at the time, not tracked by the RIANZ.

 After another short break, Lummis was announced as one of the ten contestants on Pop's Ultimate Star, a new New Zealand reality television show whose aim was to take contestants from past singing competitions and pit them against one another to discover the country's favourite reality show singing star.
 The show debuted on 29 May 2007, and after passing through the first four weeks without falling into the bottom two at all, Lummis made it to the final six.
 At this point he fell into the bottom two alongside Emily Williams, the runner-up from the third season of Australian Idol, and was voted off on 1 July after an elimination duel with Williams, finishing in sixth place.
 After this, he announced his intention to release more new music independently.

-2007–present: New Album
+2007–present: New album

 Lummis announced in late 2007, that he had intentions on writing more of his own music, and releasing songs independently on a new album.
 Since then Lummis has been working on a new album, right throughout 2008.

 He has also appeared on the TVNZ morning show, Good Morning, where he made a live performance of one of his new tracks called, "Smooth Lady", the first song from the album.
-However, this album has not been released as of 2021.
+However, this album has not been released as of 2025.